-Paladin Energy (ASX:PDN): Restarting production in 1Q24 and set to benefit from the Surge Towards a Nuclear Future
+Paladin Energy (ASX:PDN): This A$3.5bn uranium developer is set to benefit from the Surge Towards a Nuclear Future

-Paladin Energy (ASX: PDN) is one of several uranium stocks that saw an upswing in 2023 – by over 50%.
+Paladin Energy (ASX: PDN) is one of several uranium stocks that saw an upswing in 2023 – by over 50% – and 2024 has been even better.
 There is solid momentum gaining pace in the entire uranium industry, at a pace not seen since the GFC, driven by the world’s increasing commitment to clean energy and significant shifts in geopolitical relations.
-Paladin has a solid project, although it carries more jurisdictional risk than many of its peers.
+The possibility of Australian embracing nuclear power once again, in the event Peter Dutton wins the next election, is realistic.
+Paladin has a solid project in its own right, and just unveiled plans to increase its portfolio.

 The Uranium Comeback